 To successfully complete your order you will have to do everything the court tells you to do.
 That means attending treatment, regularly coming back to court and being drug and alcohol tested.

 Where is the Drug and Alcohol Court?

-The Drug and Alcohol Court is on level four of the Brisbane Magistrates Court.
+The Drug and Alcohol Court is on Level 4 of the Brisbane Magistrates Court.
 The court has its own magistrate and a team of people to help you.

 This team includes: